lsst/LDM-230/index.rst

 region of the sky and possibly across the entire survey area.
 It is impractical to perform these computations in an incremental fashion.
-Therefore a “freeze date” must be chosen which delineates the latest image to be included in the DRP processing.
+Therefore a “freeze date” must be chosen which delineates the latest image to be included in the :term:`DRP` processing.

-After the freeze date is selected, the Calibration Products Production is run in pre-DRP mode, which recalculates all of the master calibration images and the calibration database to be used for all the exposures up to that date.
+After the freeze date is selected, the Calibration Products Production is run in pre-:term:`DRP` mode, which recalculates all of the master calibration images and the calibration database to be used for all the exposures up to that date.

-Second, a region of the sky (about 5-10% of the total survey area) is processed through the entire DRP, treating it as if that were the entire survey.
+Second, a region of the sky (about 5-10% of the total survey area) is processed through the entire :term:`DRP`, treating it as if that were the entire survey.
 The results of this processing are analyzed and verified to ensure that the software is performing properly.

 Finally, after any software fixes or configuration changes resulting from the single-region analysis, the entire sky is processed.

-When the complete set of Level 2 data products has been generated, it is transferred to the Chilean DAC (and any other non-project stand-alone DACs that provide the necessary bandwidth resources).
-For the Chilean DAC, this transfer nominally occurs by writing the data products to disk and shipping the disk to Chile, although an alternative path via high-speed network is being considered.
+When the complete set of Level 2 data products has been generated, it is transferred to the Chilean :term:`DAC` (and any other non-project stand-alone :term:`DAC`\s that provide the necessary bandwidth resources).
+For the Chilean :term:`DAC`, this transfer nominally occurs by writing the data products to disk and shipping the disk to Chile, although an alternative path via high-speed network is being considered.

 .. _drp-detailed-sequence:

 Detailed Sequence
 -----------------

-The DRP computation can be considered to have several major segments:
+The :term:`DRP` computation can be considered to have several major
+segments:

 1. Single-frame processing